openedx/open-edx-proposals/oeps/oep-0027-course-metadata-authoring.rst

   * pacing type

-* The following data is Catalog Course data and should be edited only from within the `Discovery subdomain`_:
+* The following is Catalog Course metadata and its editing should be owned by the `Discovery subdomain`_:

   * course about image
   * instructors